OpsMx/standard-isd-gitops/Upgrade.md

   `kubectl -n opsmx-isd apply -f minio/`

-  Once the above is command is executed pvc will be created and pod will be deployed and backup will be stored in that pvc.please wait 10sec and check the logs the backup will be sucessfull.
+  Once the above is command is executed pvc will be created and pod will be deployed and backup will be stored in that pvc .please wait 10sec and check     the logs the backup will be sucessfull.

   `kubectl -n opsmx-isd apply -f redis/`

   Once the above is command is pvc will be created and pod will be deployed and backup will be stored in that pvc executed please wait 10sec and check     the logs the backup will be sucessfull.

   `kubectl -n opsmx-isd apply -f postgres/`

   Once the above is command is executed pvc will be created and pod will be deployed and backup will be stored in that pvcplease wait 10sec and check the   logs the backup will be sucessfull.

   Plese verify with the following command if the pvcs created or not